top of page

 Malawi

-The current project is a follow up to a first phase (2018-2021), which trained over 7,000 farmers in cattle health and fertility management and built the capacity of 38 SHMPA field staff with training and upgraded equipment.
-The impact of this work was reflected in a reduction of over 60 days in average calving interval in the SHMPA herd, saving an individual farmer $2 per day or an annual saving of $120 per year.
-SHMPA also operates a cow loan scheme for vulnerable women farmers, which has so far supported over 1,000 farmers to establish a viable dairy enterprise.
+The current phase is a follow up to the first and second phases of the project (2018-2024), which trained over 8,700 farmers in cattle health and fertility management and built the capacity of 28 SHMPA field staff with training and upgraded equipment.
+The project’s Mkakazi (‘Milk Women’) loan scheme also supported vulnerable women farmers with the cost and inputs required to establish a viable dairy farm.

 Zambia